 Our client was a registered offender under the Sex Offenders Registration Act 2004.
 He was charged with 10 separate breaches of his reporting obligations.
 These breaches involved failing to report online accounts or changes to usernames of online accounts.
 For instance, he changed his Facebook name by adding a nickname in brackets, and he forgot to report an old Skype account that he hadn’t used in years.

-It must be noted that for this case, Jessica successfully secured a sentence of fine without conviction for Fail to Comply With Reporting Obligations.
+It must be noted that for this case, we successfully secured a sentence of fine without conviction for Fail to Comply With Reporting Obligations.

-Next, Jessica conducted a plea in mitigation for the client and highlighted the fact that:
+Next, we conducted a plea in mitigation for the client and highlighted the fact that:

 - The breaches were inadvertent, not calculated.
 The client worked with technology and it was challenging for him to remember to report every single change to every single account.